 - If you don't want to pay an independent weather observer, it is possible to obtain data from the nearest weather command, with the insurance company's approval.
 For a flat one-time fee, experts at the weather command will supply data for a specific location.

 If you are planning an event and have a concern about weather risks, you need to give some thought to how severe an occurrence would need to be to cause you significant loss.
-Would it take just a brief shower or would it take a sustained rainfall to cause your event to be cancelled or curtailed?
+Would it take just a brief shower, or would it take sustained rainfall to cause your event to be cancelled or curtailed?

 What Does Rain Insurance Cost?

 Weather insurance for a one-day event will normally cost in the range of 2% to 10% of the amount being insured.
 Your specific coverage costs will depend upon the type of event, the weather patterns in your area, the amount of coverage you need, and other factors.

 The insurance company will check the weather records for your location and make a determination as to the likelihood of a loss.